Discovering files

 Note: In some rare cases, you may see an additional field called Files removed after Retry.
 If you retry discovery errors, this field appears when the total file count after retrying is less than the original discovery file count.
 For example, you see the Files removed after Retry field is 10.
 This number tells you the total number of files discovered after retrying errors is ten less than the original number of discovered files.

-Once discovery is complete, the status section displays a check mark, indicating that you can move on to publishing your files.
-For more information, see Publishing files.
+Once discovery is complete, the status section displays a check mark, indicating that you can move on to publishing your files or viewing your files in the Discovered files view.
+For more information, see Publishing files and Discovered files view.

 Discovery complete status icon